 Linda Grace (Producer)

-Linda is a Mezzo-Soprano who regularly performs in fund-raising concerts in the Sussex area and has also sung as a soloist with Opera South-East.
+Linda is a Mezzo-Soprano who regularly performs in the Sussex area and has also sung as a soloist with Opera South-East.
 Baroque Opera Live is a project close to Linda’s heart as it combines a number of her skills with her love of baroque music.

 Dr Brian Hick (Baroque Adviser)

 Born in Shrewsbury in 1945, Dr Brian Hick has led a complex professional life.
 Trained at Birkbeck College and Drama Centre, London, he worked in professional theatre before coming into education.